Suslin's cancellation conjecture in the smooth case: Introduction

 \begin{thmintro} Let $X$ be a smooth affine scheme of dimension $d\geq 3$ over an algebraically closed field $k$ with $d!\in k^\times$.
 Then,

 \end{thmintro}

 We note here that this vanishing statement was expected in view of the conjecture on the structure of the sheaf $\piaone_d(\A^d\setminus 0)$ stated in \cite{Asok13b}.
-We also note that this result, though very useful in classification problems does \emph{not} imply the conjecture in \emph{loc. cit.} To prove the above theorem, we first note that by general results of Morel (\cite[Corollary 5.43]{Morel08}), the cohomology groups computed either in the Zariski topology or in the Nisnevich topology coincide.
-We then show that $\mathrm{H}^d_{\mathrm{Nis}}(X,\piaone_d(\A^d\setminus 0))$ is $d!$-torsion using famous matrices defined by Suslin in \cite{Suslin77}, and conclude the proof by showing that it is also $d!$-divisible, provided $d!\in k^\times$.
-The crucial input in our argument is the fact that the set $[X,\mathrm{A}^d\setminus 0]_{\A^1}$ is a group in that situation, and that this group is divisible by \cite{Fasel10b}.
-This is the place where we use that $s_{d-1}$ has trivial fiber.
+We also note that this result, though very useful in classification problems does \emph{not} imply the conjecture in \emph{loc. cit.} (which was recently addressed in characteristic zero in the preprint \cite{Asok23}).
+To prove the above theorem, we first observe that by general results of Morel (\cite[Corollary 5.43]{Morel08}), the cohomology groups computed either in the Zariski topology or in the Nisnevich topology coincide.
+We then show that $\mathrm{H}^d_{\mathrm{Nis}}(X,\piaone_d(\A^d\setminus 0))$ is $d!\cdot (d-1)!$-torsion using famous matrices defined by Suslin in \cite{Suslin77}, and conclude the proof by showing that it is also $d!\cdot (d-1)!$-divisible, provided $d!\in k^\times$.
+The crucial input in our argument is the fact that the set $[X_+,\mathbb{A}^d\setminus 0]_{\A^1}$ is a group in that situation, and that this group is divisible by \cite{Fasel10b}.

 The organization of the paper is the following.
 In Section \ref{sec:preliminaries}, we gather the different ingredients needed in the proof of Suslin's cancellation theorem.
 This includes a (quick) review of the theory of fiber sequences in the motivic homotopy category including the Moore-Postnikov tower, some notions of cohomotopy and the representability statements we need.
 In the next section, we use the Moore-Postnikov tower to prove the conjecture, assuming Theorem \ref{thmintro:vanishing}.
-We conclude this paper with Sections \ref{sec:divisibility} and \ref{sec:torsion} where it is respectively proved that $\mathrm{H}^d_{\mathrm{Zar}}(X,\piaone_d(\A^d\setminus 0))$ is divisible and torsion.
+We conclude this paper with Section \ref{sec:divisibility} where it is respectively shown that the group $\mathrm{H}^d_{\mathrm{Zar}}(X,\piaone_d(\A^d\setminus 0))$ is divisible and torsion, proving Theorem \ref{thmintro:vanishing}.